DataDog/integrations-core/mongo/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `mongodb.d/conf.yaml` file to start collecting your MongoDB Logs:
+* Add this configuration block to your `mongodb.d/conf.yaml` file to start collecting your MongoDB Logs:

   ```
   logs: